How to Choose an Outsourced Executive Assistant in Latin America

 Good fit

-• US time-zone alignment is a hard requirement.
+• US time-zone alignment is required for live calendar management and communications

 Not a good fit

-• The work is task-based, overflow, or seasonal.
+• The work is task-based or overflow-driven, not relationship-dependent

-• Volume is under 10 hours per week.
+• Volume is very low (under 10 hours per week)

 Frequently asked questions